douglascamata/setup-docker-macos-action/README.md

 ## Inputs

-## `inputs.upgrade-qemu` (defaults to `"false"`)

-The action, by default, will not try to upgrade QEMU if it's already installed.
-The reason is that installing QEMU takes a considerable amount of time.

-If this is set to `"true"`, the action will attempt an upgrade of QEMU to the latest version available in Homebrew.

 ## `inputs.lima` (defaults to `"latest"`)

 The version of Lima to install.
 This can be any valid version from [Lima releases page](https://github.com/lima-vm/lima/releases)